caojhNAOC/BASSET/README.md

 Compared to `prepsubband`, the following two parameters have been added:

 - `BASSET_Ls`: Lengths of the box-car function to match-filter pulses, with units in channels (at least 5 lengths, comma-separated string, no spaces).
-- `BASSET_minL`: Candidates with bandwidth smaller than `BASSET_minL` will be removed.
-This value is typically chosen as 1/4 of the minimum of `BASSET_Ls`.
+- `BASSET_minL`: Length used to smooth the spectrum.
+This value is typically chosen as 1/4 of the minimum value from `BASSET_Ls`.

 ### Command Example:
 ```bash